Cover photo from Cynthia Sciberras, Yoga Portraiture – Beach photos from Prue Dudley

 We got to be friends with our bodies, we actually got to love them, because they are just crystallised forms that enables us to exist in this life and carries us through, like I said one day as well, your body is a sacred sight because the divine world is within it, and you have to treat it us such, and not trample all over it.

-Monica: I think ultimately yoga for me, not just the physical asana but the whole concept of yoga from when I first see it, what I do is that I make that connection with that Divine aspect of myself and for me that’s what yoga is.
-Whether be meditation, whether be following the breath, whether it be chanting, whether it be asana, but just actually is like my date with God everyday.
-You know where I really just develop that relationship, because I think in developing that relationship.
+Monica: I think ultimately yoga for me, not just the physical asana but the whole concept of yoga from when I first see it, what I do is that I make that connection with that Divine aspect of myself and for me, that’s what yoga is.
+Whether it be meditation, whether be following the breath, whether it be chanting, whether it be asana, but just actually is like my date with God every day.
+You know where I really just develop that relationship because I think in developing that relationship.
 That’s what actually has brought my softness because I feel loved regardless of what’s happening in my life, I feel loved, I feel that I have a source, an infinite source that’s greater than me.
 That I can always get from so even when I am feeling displeased or tired or any of those things, I feel that there is still some well that I can drag from that is greater than me.
 And developing that relationship I think for me is the most important thing about yoga, but I give it time, I give it a tension just like any intimate relationship that you have in your life.

 You need to give in those things and this is one of the reasons Gregor and I are some compatible in our relationship, we respect that for each other that is actually the most important thing in our lives.
 Even above our own relationship with each other, that our relationship with ourselves, our Divinity is actually the most important thing and we feel fortunate to share that together, and then we have our relationship.
 I think that’s one of the reasons why, because when we met we have both come into a point in our lives where we just thought no more relationships, that’s it, can’t we bother, too difficult and then we met.

 And it was like oh hang on I just decided I don’t want to be in a relationship, oh I just decided that as well and having that freedom and knowing where we really stood we could then travel together on the same path.
-And that’s one of the reasons why we really consciously chose not to have children because we wanted to be able to devote our lives to that and to teaching that, both of us.
-Because otherwise one or the other part, you know I wouldn’t want to have children and do it halfheartedly, I would probably wanted to be as devoted to my children as I am to yoga, it’s hard to be devoted to two different things.
-It is possible however, but it makes it easier.
+And that’s one of the reasons why we really consciously chose not to have children because we wanted to be able to devote our lives to that and to teach that, both of us.
+Because otherwise one or the other part, you know I wouldn’t want to have children and do it halfheartedly, I would probably want to be as devoted to my children as I am to yoga, it’s hard to be devoted to two different things.
+It is possible, however, but it makes it easier.

 Marianna: Βecause of the hard times in the ashtanga yoga world right now, do you have an advice to give to the practitioners?